 Nestled in the foothills of the Appalachian Mountains, with the Genesee River flowing through it, Wellsville has much natural beauty.
 Forested hillsides are interspersed with picturesque farms.
 From North Hill, Norton Summite, Niles Hill, Alma Hill and other peaks, it's possible to see sweeping vistas of the surrounding countryside.

 Entering Wellsville from the north, a visitor sees stately homes, many of them built during the area's oil boom in the early 20th Century, and the Wellsville Country Club, with one of the finest 18-hole courses in western New York.
 The Genesee River and Dyke Creek converge in the Village; at their confluence is Island park and an adjoining recreational area that conatins several ball fields.

 Throughout the community are several fine examples of architecture, including the Pink House, an outstanding example of Italianate Victorian, and the David A. Howe Public Library, a beautiful example of Georgian style.
-There are also many fine churches, including the classic Gothic Immaculate Conception Church on Maple Avenue, built of Warsaw blud Stone, quarried from nearby Wyoming County.
-Stone for the churche's foundation and interior walls come from nearby farms.
+There are also many fine churches, including the classic Gothic Immaculate Conception Church on Maple Avenue, built of Warsaw Stone, quarried from nearby Wyoming County.
+Stone for the church foundation and interior walls came from nearby farms.

 Downtown Wellsville retains much of its early 20th Century charm, with most of its buildings in fair to good condition.
 Economically, it continues to thrive with only a 4% vacancy rate for Main Street storefronts.